dfel08/password-generater/README.md

-# Password Generater
+# Password Generator

 Third project while attending UC-Berkeley Extension Coding Bootcamp.
-This is a password generater with JavaScript.
+This is a password generator with JavaScript.
 This was done with the assistance from Kerwin Hy and Jack Sneed (tutor).

 ## Getting Started